Order a Printed Guide

 2. Government and 501(c)3 non-profit agencies supporting older adults, adults with disabilities, and their care providers.

-3. Senior and disability advocacy groups and community coalitions.
+3. Older adults and disability advocacy groups and community coalitions.

 4. Unique For-Profit, commercial or private organizations may be considered for inclusion based on whether services are otherwise unavailable in Sonoma County due to a lack of comparable government, non-profit or community services.